darranl/native-java-experiments/Readme.md

 * simple-c-app - A simple C app linked to the `simple-library`, the build can be configured to use either the static or the dynamic variant.
 * simple-jni - A simple Java project with two defined native methods.
 * jni-library - Minimal dynamic library, implementing the generated header from `simple-jni` to call the library from `simple-library`.
+* simple-foreign - A simple Java project calling `simple-library` directly using the new foreign functions APIs.